wasilibs/go-re2/RATIONALE.md

 This leaves medium-lived expressions as a use case for `Close` - for example there may be some business logic that is dynamically loaded and unloaded that gets compiled as regex.
-For now, we will leave it as future work to add `Close` for this use case, under cgo or TinyGo, if it gets asked for.
+For now, we will leave it as future work to add `Close` for this use case, under cgo, if it gets asked for.
 All other use cases are expected to work fine without it.

 ## No implementation of Reader methods